Jeff Gradow, 1945

 Video still from interview, January 2002

 Jeff Gradow was born in 1925 in a small town near Warsaw.
 When Poland was invaded in 1939, he and his father fled east into Soviet territory.
-In East Poland, his father got work in a factory in Bialystok and Jeff went to Russian school, soon becoming fluent in the language.
+In East Poland, his father found work in a factory in Bialystok while Jeff went to Russian school, soon becoming fluent in the language.
 When Operation Barbarossa was launched in 1941, Jeff was taken to work as a laborer for the Germans, digging mass graves that he feared would be his own.

 Reorganized by the paratroopers and boasting a much larger stockpile, the brigade began to fight in earnest.
 They carried out hit and run sniper attacks, mined roads, and cut phone lines.
 As the front began to move west, the brigade stood guard over the local bridges, preventing them from being destroyed by retreating Germans and holding them long enough to allow the Soviet tanks to cross.